JetBrains/ldbc-snb-interactive-gremlin/README.md

 A Gremlin-based implementation of the [LDBC Social Network Benchmark (SNB) Interactive v1](https://ldbcouncil.org/benchmarks/snb-interactive/) workload for TinkerPop-compatible graph databases.

-This project is created and maintained by the [YouTrackDB](https://github.com/JetBrains/youtrackdb) team at JetBrains.
+Created and maintained by the [YouTrackDB](https://github.com/JetBrains/youtrackdb) team at JetBrains.

-## Overview
+## What This Is

-This project provides:
-- **29 Gremlin traversals** implementing all LDBC SNB Interactive queries (14 complex reads, 7 short reads, 8 updates)
+- 29 Gremlin traversals implementing all LDBC SNB Interactive queries (14 complex reads, 7 short reads, 8 updates)
-- **Pluggable architecture** - add your TinkerPop-compatible database with minimal code
+- Pluggable architecture for TinkerPop-compatible databases
-- **LDBC Driver integration** for validation and benchmarking
+- LDBC Driver integration for validation and benchmarking

-## Project Status

-**Public Preview** - We're sharing this implementation to gather feedback from the TinkerPop community on the Gremlin query patterns and overall approach.
-Contributions and suggestions welcome!
+**Status:** Public Preview - gathering feedback on Gremlin query patterns and approach.

 ## Requirements